Carlos-Eduardo00/buscador_de_cep/README.md

 ###Vite + React

-A criação do modelo inicial do projeto foi feito usando o framework Vite.
+A criação do modelo inicial do projeto foi feito usando a versão "5.5.2" do framework Vite.